paul-grimm/researchndev/README.md

 # researchndev
 Personal repo for research and development

-Creating a python script to test connection on Linux
+Creating a python script to test socket connection